Thank you for choosing GMIT! We're pleased that you have decided to spend the next few years of your life with us.

 Hey, it’s perfectly normal!
 Even the most confident looking students feel anxious sometimes!
 Starting college is a big change in so many ways.

-When you walk into GMIT on the first day, there will be student ambassadors (wearing blue or orange shirts) waiting to help you.
-Our ambassadors will bring you on a guided tour of the college and will conduct icebreaker sessions to help you get to know the students in your class.
+When you walk into GMIT on the first day, there will be student ambassadors (wearing red t-shirts) waiting to help you.
+Our ambassadors will bring you on a guided tour of the college and will do icebreaker sessions to help you get to know the students in your class.

 During induction, or at your first lecture, introduce yourself to whomever you end up sitting beside.
 At the end of the lecture, if you have struck up a conversation, it might organically fall into a cup of coffee in the canteen or you sharing your lunch out on the green.
 A lot of students find it hard to make the first move - so we guarantee your classmates will probably be delighted if you do!